David Novo - Medicine & Healthcare in Ghana

 During my first week, I worked in the surgical ward, the area of the hospital that dealt with patients before or after surgery.
 At first, I didn’t do much except get acquainted with the hospital and its staff, as well as observe and occasionally lend a hand in very minor things.
 However, as I expressed more interest and took greater initiative, I was able to build better connections with the doctors who truly mentored me and broke down all procedures for me to understand.

-I performed small tasks, such as drawing blood or taking blood pressure, building on the foundational skills necessary to work in the health field.
+I performed small tasks, such as taking blood pressure, building on the foundational skills necessary to work in the health field.
 The second and third weeks I assisted in the operating theatres, which just so happened to be my favorite ward as I aspire to one day become a surgeon.
 I couldn’t “scrub in” or anything of that nature, but I was allowed to witness every surgical procedure as closely as I wished.

 Surgeons described anatomy as we encountered it, while also explaining the reasoning behind every single move that was made.
 Due to the lack of modern medical technology, the hospital staff had to truly work hard and apply all foundations of knowledge to help patients, qualities I grew to truly admire and respect.
 The staff was very patient and always willing to teach something new to volunteers.

 Although it was required to work in the hospital Monday through to Wednesday, Thursdays and Fridays, volunteers were given the opportunity to do outreach work.
 I attended outreach every week - I loved it!
 Gifty would travel with volunteers to a local neighborhood, school or orphanage where we would dress children’s wounds.
 We interacted and played with the children, while often trying to educate them on preventative measures.
 Though I enjoyed working in the hospital, it was the outreach work that would truly make my experience in Ghana memorable.